 4. Allow Your Eyes To Adapt To The Darkness

-That’s why it is important that you bring everything you need with you at the first time.
+That’s why it is important that you bring everything you need with you the first time.

 5. Master Collimation

-In simple words, collimation is the process of properly aligning the mirrors of the telescope.
-The process also ensures that both the primary mirror and the eyepiece are focused at the center to each other.
+In simple words, collimation is properly aligning the telescope’s mirrors.
+The process also ensures that the primary mirror and the eyepiece are focused at the center of each other.

 6. Dress Appropriately

-It is always a smart idea to dress appropriately when you are heading out for stargazing.
-Most of us use telescope at night.
+It is always smart to dress appropriately when heading out for stargazing.
+Most of us use telescopes at night.
 During the night, the temperature generally drops down by a few degrees.